eniallator/Invoice-Generator/README.md

 The inline directive syntax is as follows: `{* name args *}...{/* name *}` where instead of a contents file path, the contents will be whats inside the opening and closing tags.
 One note is that the name has to be the same as the name in the opening tag.

-All directives will be resolved in reverse order, where the inner most directives will be resolved first, and the outer ones will be resolved last.
-This means you can also have child directives within contents, which will take priority to be resolved first over anything else, so you can get quite funky with your templates.
+All directives will be executed in the order that they appear.
+This means that any context from outer directives will be taken into account (e.g. the `ITEM` context variable can then be used alongside the optional directive to achieve some pretty complex situations)

 Inline directives example: